MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 - Ensure that Defender for Endpoint has **Full Disk Access** authorization.

    > [!NOTE]
-   > Both having SIP enabled and all configuration done via MDM is not mandatory, but required for a fully secured machine, as otherwise a local admin still can make tampering changes that macOS manages.
+   > Both having SIP enabled and all configuration done via MDM is not mandatory, but required for a fully secured device, as otherwise a local admin still can make tampering changes that macOS manages.
 For example, enabling **TCC** (Transparency, Consent & Control) through a Mobile Device Management solution such as [Intune](mac-install-with-intune.md), will eliminate the risk of a Global Administrator revoking **Full Disk Access** Authorization by a local admin.

 ## Configure tamper protection on macOS devices